Ki1shan/CyberThreat-Intelligence/README.md

 ---

-*Know your threats before they know you.*
+*Know your adversary before they know you.*